ovidiuch/flatris/README.md

 The purpose of this demo is to prove that data can drive a user interface, even one as complex as a game.
-A snapshot of the game state can be generated at any time by calling `Flatris.rootComponent.serialize(true)` in the browser console of the demo page.
+A snapshot of the game state can be generated at any time by calling `Flatris.serialize()` in the browser console of the demo page.
 This will reveal the data structures on top of which the game is built.

 For more insights check out the source code and [Cosmos](https://github.com/skidding/cosmos).